 The great American melting pot began to simmer, as German Palatines were joined by Dutch, English, Scots and a few Africans working as free, indentured or slave hands on the larger farms in the area.

 A new map was made in 1752, and a new royal patent from England officially accepted the name Parish of Newburgh ("New town"), named by Cadwallader Colden for the Newborough of his native Scotland.
-Capt.
-Jonathan Hasbrouck became the first precinct supervisor of a locally formed governance structure.
+Captain Jonathan Hasbrouck became the first precinct supervisor of a locally formed governance structure.